-Some newer forms of heart valve repair and replacement surgery are less invasive than traditional surgery.
+Some forms of heart valve repair and replacement surgery are less invasive than traditional surgery.
 These procedures use smaller incisions (cuts) to reach the heart valves.
-Hospital stays for these newer types of surgery usually are 3–5 days, compared with 5-day stays for traditional heart valve surgery.
+Hospital stays for these newer types of surgery usually are 3 to 5 days, compared with a 5-day stay for traditional heart valve surgery.

 New surgeries tend to cause less pain and have a lower risk of infection.
-Recovery time also tends to be shorter—2–4 weeks versus 6–8 weeks for traditional surgery.
+Recovery time also tends to be shorter—2 to 4 weeks versus 6 to 8 weeks for traditional surgery.

+Doctors also may use a catheter to replace faulty aortic valves.
+This procedure is called transcatheter aortic valve replacement (TAVR).
 For this procedure, the catheter usually is inserted into an artery in the groin (upper thigh) and threaded to the heart.
-At the end of the catheter is a deflated balloon with a folded replacement valve around it.
+A deflated balloon with a folded replacement valve around it is at the end of the catheter.

-Once the replacement valve is properly placed, the balloon is used to expand the new valve so it fits securely within the old valve.
+Once the replacement valve is placed properly, the balloon is used to expand the new valve so it fits securely within the old valve.
 The balloon is then deflated, and the balloon and catheter are removed.

 A replacement valve also can be inserted in an existing replacement valve that is failing.
 This is called a valve-in-valve procedure.